Review: Coleman Queen Airbed Cot

 If you have the room in your vehicle (and in your tent), the Coleman Queen Airbed Cot can turn camping into glamping with a single purchase.
 It’s comfortable, durable, and can double as a spare bed for house guests.
 It’s not for everyone, but for those looking for motivation to get outdoors, this airbed can make the experience more comfortable and luxurious.
 The best amenity this cot provides is the ability to sleep comfortably alongside your partner – making it feel more like home.

 The Coleman Queen Airbed Cot comes with a convenient carrying bag.
 Stored in the bag, it resembles a pop-up canopy in size and packing dimensions.
-The bag with bed inside is approximately 37 in. long, 10 in. tall and 7 in. wide.
+The bag with the bed inside is approximately 37 in. long, 10 in. tall, and 7 in. wide.
 Being that this cot is essentially a queen bed on a folding platform, it does take up significant packing space when headed out to camp.
 Depending on what else is on your packing list, you may not have room for such a large luxury if you are in a smaller vehicle.

 This cot is made for those who have space in their vehicle and in their tent.
 If you have a large SUV or a pickup truck with plenty of room, having this along on the trip is a great amenity.
 If you are tight on space, stick with a regular inflatable mattress on the floor.
 A large tent like the Kodak Canvas Flex-Bow 10’x14′ tent is a perfect vessel for this large airbed.

-Set up of this cot is easy, though awkward.
+During testing for our Coleman Queen Airbed Cot review, we found that the setup of this cot is easy, though awkward.
 The bed frame is well designed and neatly folds in on itself to minimize the packing space required to stow.
 Unfolding the frame is a one-man (or woman) job, but if you have an extra set of hands to help, it’ll save you some initial awkwardness.

 The included queen air mattress is separate from the frame.
 Once inflated, the mattress slips into a zippered pocket mounted to the top of the bed frame.
 Like the zipper of the packing bag, the zipper of the mattress pocket is large and unzips a long way giving you plenty of room to slide the mattress inside without trouble.

 Compared to a sleeping bag on the ground or a thin mattress pad, sleeping on this is heaven.
 I am a big believer that camping should be comfortable – a doctrine that my wife and kids fully agree with me on.
-Camping should be about enjoying the outdoors – the fresh air, the multitude of stars, quiet and solitude – not a sore back and awful sleep.
+Camping should be about enjoying the outdoors – the fresh air, the multitude of stars, quiet, and solitude – not a sore back and awful sleep.
 The Coleman Queen Airbed Cot makes sleeping in the outdoors easy, enjoyable, and comfortable.

-In true goldilocks-style, the air mattress was just right for us – not so soft that you roll into the person next to you all night, but not so hard that you can’t get settled sleep.
+In true Goldilocks-style, the air mattress was just right for us – not so soft that you roll into the person next to you all night, but not so hard that you can’t get settled sleep.
 Again, considering the alternatives (ground or thin sleeping pad) this mattress is something to look forward to on your trip outdoors.

 Coleman has a bunch of different trademarked names for the elements that ensure this mattress’s comfort:

-We did not have any issues with deflation in our multiple night test of this mattress.
+We did not have any issues with deflation in our multiple-night test of this mattress.
 It stayed properly inflated and comfortable without having to add air throughout our trips.

 One of the best aspects of this airbed cot is its 22 inches of height off the ground.
 It can be difficult to get up from a rough night of sleep on the ground while camping.
 A sore body (especially in chilly temperatures) can make getting up out of a sleeping bag a chore even for the young and nimble.
 The Colemen airbed cot feels just like you’re getting in and out of your bed at home.
 The ability to slide your legs over the side of the bed in the morning to sit up and get your bearings makes for a much more pleasant experience.
 The height of the cot also makes for a quick seat when putting on shoes and socks – a simple pleasure, but nice nonetheless.